liamromanis101/M365-Scripts/README.md

 # M365-Scripts
-Collection of scripts for testing M365 subscriptions.
+Collection of scripts for testing M365 subscriptions (& Azure).
 Most of these scripts assume that access has been gained with a low privilege user account or that you are performing testing as a typical user.
 These scripts are intended for educational purposes or for authorized security assessments.

 Legacy Services:
 (legacyservices.py)